 How we operate

-Our service is staffed by law, social work and finance students enrolled at Monash University's Law Faculty, Business & Economics Faculty and Social Work Department.
+Our service is staffed by law and social work students enrolled at Monash University's Law Faculty and Social Work Department.
 All students are supervised at all times by a qualified practitioner.

 Students also undertake follow-up work such as drafting letters, court documents, negotiating with another party and keeping the client informed about file progress.